|Height: 6.01||Born: Manning, SC|

 Calgary signed Bennett as a free agent on May 22, 2012.
 He was selected in the fourth round (123rd overall) by the Houston Texans in the 2007 NFL Draft.
 Bennett recorded 62 tackles and three interceptions as a rookie with Houston in 2007.
 Bennett was cut by the Texans in August 2010 and went on to play for the San Diego Chargers, Cincinnati Bengals and Arizona Cardinals.

-(Calgary) Bennett has started 14 games at cornerback.
-He has 27 tackles, a tackle for a loss of three yards, four knockdowns, a forced fumble, an interception returned 20 yards and also ran 41 yards on a fumble recovery after being pitched the ball from Joshua Bell.
+(Calgary) Bennett started 15 games at cornerback.
+He had 31 tackles, a tackle for a loss of three yards, four knockdowns, a forced fumble, an interception returned 20 yards and also ran 41 yards on a fumble recovery after being pitched the ball from Joshua Bell.
+He was placed on the one-game injury list for Games 16 and 17.

 (Calgary) Bennett started all 18 games and registered 44 tackles, two tackles for a loss, three knockdowns, a forced fumble, a fumble recovery and four interceptions for 14 yards.
 He was named a West Division all-star.
 He also started the Western Final and had one tackle and one interception and the Grey Cup where he registered two tackles.